Josephine Hanan writes about her experience with IVF in order to help other women.

 Here were some of my favorite friend reactions:

 - "I'm so happy for you!
 I think it's awesome that you can do genetic screening and pick the healthiest embryo and even the sex of the baby.
 I know the sex I would choose!"

-- "I don't know anyone who has done IVF, so I don't know how to respond to that." -- which was actually really refreshing and gave me space to think about how ideally, I wanted people to respond and why I was telling them in the first place.
-My revelation was that I didn't want advice -- I just wanted an outlet to share what was going on in my life -- and why i might be more hormonal than normal (grin)
+- "I don't know anyone who has done IVF, so I don't know how to respond to that" —which was actually refreshing and gave me space to think about how ideally, I wanted people to respond and why I was telling them in the first place.
+My revelation was that I didn't want advice; I just wanted an outlet to share what was going on in my life—and why I might be more hormonal than normal.

 Telling friends also opened up opportunities to address any misconceptions smack on!

 We ended up having this great conversation about how the OPPOSITE is true for me.
-Being around kids, keeps my passion alive for having kids.
-I'm so glad we discussed this assumption, because it would have been way more painful for me -- not to be invited to something with her kids -- and feel "shut off" from the very family events I'm committed to attracting in my life.
+Being around kids keeps my passion alive for having kids.
+I'm so glad we discussed this assumption, because it would have been way more painful for me to not to be invited to something with her kids and feel shut off from the very family events I'm committed to attracting in my life.